Ideal Total Fat Intake Amount

 The keto/carnivore client who thrives and the one whose lipid panel crashes aren’t running the same biology.
 Which variant pattern you carry decides whether high-fat is a tool to lean into, a neutral choice, or a pattern that needs careful monitoring.

 Ideal Total Fat Intake Amount is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →